legumeinfo/pandagma/README.md

    remaining steps (see **8** below).

-    An intermediate output file, `stats/ks_peaks_auto.tsv`, is written to the work directory This should be examined for biological plausibility (look at Ks peak values in column 3), along with the other Ks results (histograms) in the work_pandagma/stats subdirectory.
+    An intermediate output file, `stats/ks_peaks_auto.tsv`, is written to the work directory This should be examined for biological plausibility, along with the other Ks results (histograms) in the work_pandagma/stats subdirectory.
     The `ks_peaks_auto.tsv` file can be examined and used to create a file named `ks_peaks.tsv` with changes relative to `ks_peaks_auto.tsv` if necessary to reflect known or suspected WGD histories.
     If stats/ks_peaks.tsv is not provided, then Ks filtering will be done using values provided